 Okay, harsh.
 But, the point was made.

 So, I started to get serious about my search.
 I found a Spanish school that would sponsor my student visa, and I started my visa paperwork.
 I made an appointment at the consulate and started gathering all the necessary documents.

 What I tell you next may deter you from moving abroad, but I promise you, it’s still worth it.
 The paperwork process is terrible.
-When I say terrible, I mean, conflicting internet sources, confusing instructions, paperwork you need stamped by a special stamp only one person has, doctors’ appointments, notified letters, and running around all over the place.
-It’s really time consuming and really stressful.
+When I say terrible, I mean, conflicting internet sources, confusing instructions, paperwork you need to be stamped by a special stamp only one person has, doctors’ appointments, notified letters, and running around all over the place.
+It’s really time-consuming and really stressful.
 But, I got everything in.

 Next step: waiting.

-I waited 3 weeks, and got my visa.
+I waited for 3 weeks and got my visa.
 Once I had that visa in my passport, it was real.
 Now, I had to quit my job, notify my landlord, and buy my plane ticket.